 What you have you learned about this company and its history?
 How has the company changed to reflect changes in the economy?
-FORMAT this Weekly Review as a professional ABOUT page used for the company website and promotional materials.

 Who at your workplace do you admire or respect?
 What attributes does this individual, or individuals, exhibit that you appreciate or aspire to professionally?